 Streaming’s a good solution while you’re on the road because highways have good cell service.
 But for settling in for the night, it usually isn’t.

 Well, of course it depends on how much you spend.
 Most people don’t know that there are some really excellent satellite solutions available for RVs, but they do come at a cost.
 Obviously a satellite system will be more expensive than a TV antenna, but you get a lot more.

-If you want to watch TV while moving… believe it or not a satellite dish is your only choice.
+If you want to watch TV while moving… satellite works but antennas don’t.
 Digital TV signals break up if you’re going faster than about 15 miles per hour.
 It’s just the way they are.
 There are in-motion systems for RVs, though… but you need to know that they aren’t cheap.
 If video is your thing while you’re moving, you’re better off streaming it from the internet or bringing something recorded.

 If high definition is your thing… there are roof-mounted satellite dishes that you can aim, and also the Trav’ler series from Winegard is available which pretty much aims itself if you put it on a level surface.
 The problem is that the self-aiming dishes are only HD if you have DISH… DIRECTV’s HD technology isn’t compatible with these less-expensive self-aiming dishes.
 There’s no doubt that antenna TV is the best for HD if you’re out on the road.

 As I write this, there isn’t a real 4K RV solution for antenna or satellite, no matter which provider you use.
 The traditional dishes for DISH and DIRECTV will get some 4K content but they’re not futureproof.
 The real question is (surprisingly) “Do you care about 4K?”